luigisaetta/meteostationsimulator/README.md

 # MeteoStationSimulator

-This repository contain the code and data developed originally for 2018 IoT Workhops given by Oracle Italian Business Innovation Team
+This repository contain the code and data developed originally for **2018 IoT Workhops** given by Oracle Italian Business Innovation Team

 here you find:
 - a Python program that can be used as a simple device simulator
 - Java code implementing a simple IoT DCD client
 - Java code implementing an MQTT subscriber
+- Javascript code, showing how to create a REST IoT proxy
 - a data file, containing real data taken from a "box" full of sensors

 to use this code you need: